mwshubham/GeeksMediaPicker/README.md

 ### 4. GeeksMediaPicker Customization

-- For now it is only support change toolbar color by calling e.g.
+- For now, it only supports change toolbar color by calling e.g.

 ```
 GeeksMediaPicker.with(this)